robillersomeone/survey_of_distributions/README.md

 #### dirichlet distribution
+two parameters
+- categories (`k`, where `k` is a integer ≥ 2)
+- concentration (`𝛼`, where `𝛼 > 0`)

-multivariate generalization of beta distribution
+multivariate generalization of beta distribution can be thought of as 'a distribution over distributions'
+  - sampling from a dirichlet results in a distribution

 #### beta distribution

+'distribution over distributions'

+in relation to gamma

 is a gamma distribution divided by the sum of that gamma distribution with another. a gamma(1) / (gamma(1) + gamma(2))